NoraLou/Mobile_FlashCards/README.md

 # Mobile_FlashCards

-This app was created as the out of class project for the Udacity React-Native course.
+A Flashcard app similar to Anki.
 Users can create decks of flash-cards and quiz themselves.
-A local notification reminds you to study daily.
+A local device push-notification reminds the user to study daily at a specified time the user sets.
+Built to study React Native.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).